vivipu/horse-friend/README.md

 a silly horse desktop buddy!

 # known issues
-- <s>sometimes horsey gets stuck in a loop of going back and forth to the same location. temporary fix: restart the program</s> <b>this might be fixed as of <a href="https://github.com/veevyo/horse-friend/releases/tag/v1.1.0">v1.1.0</a></b>, but needs further testing to fully rule out. beware!
+- sometimes horsey gets stuck in a loop of going back and forth to the same location. temporary fix: restart the program
+- tested it on a Windows machine and horsey doesn't appear on screen at all??? not sure if this is a recurring issue or just a one-off incident.

 # ideas for future releases
 - let horsey be idle sometimes (random intervals)